martianbandit/DafnckMachine-v3.1/01_Machine/01_Workflow/Phase 1: Initial User Input & Project Inception/P01-S01-T01-User-Profile-Development.md

 agent: "@nlu-processor-agent"
 orchestrator: "@uber-orchestrator-agent"
 ---
+## Output Artifacts Checklist
+- [ ] 01_Machine/04_Documentation/vision/Phase_1/01_User_Briefing/User_Profile.json — User_Profile.json: Complete user background and preferences (missing)

 ## Mission Statement
 Develop a comprehensive profile of the user to tailor agent interaction and project approach for DafnckMachine v3.1.

 ## Description
 This task focuses on assessing the user's technical expertise, industry experience, and preferred working styles.
-The resulting user profile will inform agent selection and communication strategies throughout the project.
+The resulting user profile will inform agent selection throughout the project.

 ## Super-Prompt
 You are @nlu-processor-agent.json responsible for conducting a structured elicitation session to gather information on the user's technical expertise, industry experience, previous project involvement, and preferred working styles.
 Document all findings in structured formats and validate completeness.